KindredEmu06149/BetterDicord-Theme/README.md

 # Hi
 This is my theme based on Clearvision and Tranquill!

 If you're interested at downloading this theme.
-This is small instruction how to download Better Discord and how to apply my theme!
+Use the auto-installer or apply it manually.
+This is instruction how to download Better Discord and how to apply my theme manually!

 # First you need Better Discord.
 (If you arleady have BetterDiscord skip this part)

-Here is link for instruction how to download it: https://www.youtube.com/watch?v=CP84aObEi9A
+Here is link for instruction how to download it: https://www.youtube.com/watch?v=CP84aObEi9A (video is not mine because im too lazy to record it)

 # Step 2.